estif34/bp-tracker/README.md

 ![Laravel](https://img.shields.io/badge/Laravel-FF2D20?style=for-the-badge&logo=laravel&logoColor=white)
 ## Description
 Bp-Tracker is a blood pressure and other vitals tracking web application developed using Laravel.
-It has features such as a dashboard to view last readings, charts to view trends of the readings, export option.
+It has features such as a dashboard, chart to view trends of the readings and scatter plot to view the dispersion of readings, summary of readings, and export option.
 [Bp-Tracker](https://blood-pressure-tracker-main-6jl9pj.laravel.cloud/)

 ## Prerequisites